SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Latest News from SmashedFrenzy16 and NetFruit Technologies

-VERY IMPORTANT: Due to Queen Elizabeth II's tragic death, the company has declared a holiday.
-We will be back to our normal work schedule at some point next week.
+VERY IMPORTANT: Due to Queen Elizabeth II's tragic death, the company has declared a holiday on the day of her state funeral.
+The previous holiday finished on Monday 12th September 2022.

 IMPORTANT: NFT GDC22 days 2 and 3 are delayed for a few days.
 Please be patient and look out for any updates!